 Source: Hey Jess

-When building a Chatbot, companies often try to recreate functionality from scratch.
-This can result in an unreliable Chatbot that doesn’t function in sync with the company’s existing systems.
+When building a bot, companies often try to recreate functionality from scratch.
+This can result in an unreliable chatbot that doesn’t function in sync with the company’s existing systems.

 Fabricio Teixeira, design director at Work & Co explains why this is harmful to companies and customers: